Minolta Maxxum 5000i Dynax

 - Minolta AF 70-210mm f/3.5-4.5

 The camera manual lists the Maxxum Flash 3200i and 2000i as the flashes that are compatible with the camera.
 Later Minolta flashes will also be usable.

-As a result, modern flashes can't be used with the camera unless you buy a FS-1100 flash shoe adapter.
+As a result, modern flashes can’t be used with the camera unless you buy an FS-1100 flash shoe adapter.

 A modern flash is a better choice as you can use the ones you already own.
 If you have a flash with a wireless trigger, you’ll save yourself the hassle of tracking down sync cables.